 We all know that the Pharisees did not recognize Yeshua as the Messiah because He did not fit into the image they were looking for.
 But because they claimed “We see,” they would be judged as those who DID know the Messiah, but rejected Him.

 The same will be true for the false prophets of today, whether they intentionally reject Him and mislead others to do the same, or not.
 They will be the ones who incredulously proclaim:

-“Lord, Lord, have we not prophesied in thy name? and in thy name have cast out devils? and in thy name done many wonderful works?”
+“Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?”